navcoin/KnowledgeBase/content/NavCoin Core/How to move from NavPi to Raspberry Pi 4 and CM4.en.md

 - via SSD card moving the SSD from the old NavPi to the new Raspberry Pi and copying the `wallet.dat` file from there to `~/.navcoin4/`

 6. Return to the home folder and start the navcoin server

 ```
 pi@raspberrypi:~/.navcoin4 $ cd ~
 pi@raspberrypi:~ $ navcoin-6.1.0/bin/navcoind -t -daemon -datadir=/home/pi/.nacvoin4 -staking=1 -externalip={IP address} -upnp=0 -rpcbind=127.0.0.1 -rpcallowip=127.0.0.1 -rpcuser=test -rpcpassword=test -upgradewallet &
 ```

-Note: The `-upgradewallet` is only required the first time you run `navcoind` after you imported your `wallet.dat` file from the NavPi (see step 5)
-      adding the `&` at the end of the command let's the command run in the background - you can bring the command back to the foreground by running `fg %1`
+**Note**: The `-upgradewallet` is only required the first time you run `navcoind` after you imported your `wallet.dat` file from the NavPi (see step 5) adding the `&` at the end of the command let's the command run in the background - you can bring the command back to the foreground by running `fg %1`

 More info on using bash jobs can be found [here](https://www.linuxjournal.com/content/job-control-bash-feature-you-only-think-you-dont-need)

 The navoin core daemon should now start in the background running a navcore client command will display the progress until it executes correctly displaying information.